Skip to content

 Since the decision to pause fire safety works on the Sevenoaks Hospital inpatient building, work has been continuing to move the remaining services to other buildings on the Sevenoaks site.

-In the new year, the ground floor services, which include the Urgent Treatment Centre, will move from the main building into Darent House, with x-ray services provided by a mobile facility.
-We are also working with Medway Community Healthcare to support the move of its dental and x-ray services into Darent House.
+The urgent treatment centre (UTC) will shortly move from the old building, to Darent House.
+We are working with Medway Community Healthcare to support the move of its dental and x-ray services to Darent House.

-Kent and Medway Social Care NHS Partnership Trust teams will be moving from Darent House to the outpatients building and Diabetic Eye Screening, will also move to the outpatient building.
+Kent and Medway Social Care NHS Partnership Trust teams will be moving some mental health services from Darent House to the outpatients building.

 Kent Community Health NHS Foundation Trust (KCHFT) Deputy Chief Executive Pauline Butterworth said: “Firstly, I’d like to pay tribute to our colleagues who work tirelessly to put patients first.
 This is a complex piece of work and we are working hard to minimise disruption for everyone who is impacted.